 What is Large Loss?

 Insurance Restoration

-A disaster has hit your home or business and left behind an excessive amount of damage.
+A catastrophic event has hit your home or business and left behind an excessive amount of damage.
 In the blink of an eye, you’ve lost your property and belongings.
 You’re also potentially looking at spending a large amount of money and time on repairs and renovations.
-Because of the extent of the damage, you will most likely be looking at a large-loss situation.
+Because of the extent of the damage, you will most likely be looking at a loss restoration project.
 But what exactly does that mean?
 What steps should you take to start putting your life back together?
 Fortunately, knowing what to expect and who to contact in a large-loss situation can help you wade through a lot of the unknown.

+What is Large Loss?